-The substance categories with the largest number of categories across all ages (and including intentional exposures) include sedatives and sleeping medications, cardiovascular drugs, opioids, acetaminophen-containing medications, stimulants and street drugs, alcohols and antidepressants (NPDS, 2012).
+The substance categories with the largest number of deaths across all ages (and including intentional exposures) include sedatives and sleeping medications, cardiovascular drugs, opioids, stimulants and street drugs, and alcohols (NPDS, 2013).

 How serious are poison exposures?

-Intentional exposures were significantly more serious, with a 31-fold greater percentage of serious outcomes (major or fatal effects).
-Of the intentional exposures, 5.2% were major effects or deaths compared to 0.2% of unintentional exposures and 1.1% of all exposures.
-Just 2.6% of unintentional exposures had a moderate, major or fatal outcome compared to 30.1% of intentional exposures and 7.6% of all exposures.
+Intentional exposures were significantly more serious, with a 31-fold greater percentage of serious outcomes (major or fatal effects) compared to unintentional exposures.
+Of the intentional exposures, 5.0% were major effects or deaths compared to 0.2% of unintentional exposures and 1.1% of all exposures.
+Just 2.7% of unintentional exposures had a moderate, major or fatal outcome compared to 31.1% of intentional exposures and 7.9% of all exposures.